 For years, banks have had a monopoly in lending money to businesses and individuals.
 However, the 2007-08 financial crisis created a havoc, rapidly-expanding the funding gap.
 This led to the advent of a niche fintech vertical, peer-to-peer (P2P) lending.

 The industry looks to address the very basic credit requirements of a major chunk of the population.
 In the current scenario, banks generally take more than a week to process the entire loan application.
 This can be a long time for someone with an immediate requirement like a medical emergency.
 Banks have also seen an increase in the number of loan application rejections.
 Only the ones with a strong credit score, typically a 750 out of 900, are able to get loans.
-Furthermore, one also needs to be a good salaried individual, with approximately two years of quality corporate standing.
+Furthermore, one also needs to be a good salaried individual, with ly two years of quality corporate standing.

 Here, P2P lending platforms come as life savers.
 The eligibility criteria is simple with minimum salary requirements.
 These platforms understand the users’ financial needs far better, enabling loan approvals and disbursals within two-three working days.
 The rise of P2P lending worldwide is mainly due to people projecting low credit scores or reasons that are unusual for banks in funding.
 P2P lending platforms enable a majority of such individuals in getting quick and easy loans.
 It also acts as an innovative platform for investors to lend their surplus funds to borrowers for better returns.